knuesel/callisto/README.md

 All the functions can be further preconfigured by calling `config`, which returns a dict of preconfigured functions.
 This is most commonly used to set the notebook for all functions, but can also be used for any parameter such as the rendering template or the preferred image formats.

-Note that preconfigured arguments can always be overriden when a function is called.
+Note that preconfigured arguments can always be overridden when a function is called.
 For example `#let (Cell, In, Out) = config(nb: "file.ipynb", count: "execution")` followed with `#Cell(0, nb: "another-file.ipynb")` will use the "global" `count` setting with the `another-file.ipynb` notebook.

 Another important, lower-level function is `cells` (and its `cell` alias): it ca be used to retrieve raw cell dicts reflecting the notebook JSON structure, with minimal processing applied: